Bilal-Basharat/Print-Media-Management-System/README.md

 # Print-Media-Management-System
-A web application for a printing agency to streamline their business operations and to expand their business
+Project Description: A web application for a printing agency to streamline their business operations and to expand their business
+Project Technology: ASP.NET
+Developer Name: Mahnoor Ijaz
+Course Name: Software Engineering